typoes/harry-potter-gen-z/book_1/chapter_1.md

 "We can only guess," said Dumbledore.
 "We may never know."

-Professor McGonagall pulled out a tissue and dabbed at her eyes beneath her spectacles.
-Dumbledore gave a great sniff as he took a golden watch from his pocket and examined it.
-It was a very odd watch.
+Prof McG wiped her eyes and got out her hand sanitizer.
+Dumbledore gave a great sniff as he took a bussin' watch from his pocket and checked it.
+It was a very sus watch.
 It had twelve hands but no numbers; instead, little planets were moving around the edge.
 It must have made sense to Dumbledore, though, because he put it back in his pocket and said, "Hagrid’s late.
-I suppose he's the one who told you I’d be here, btw?"
+I bet he's the one who told you I’d be here, btw?"

 "Bet," said Prof McG.
 "And I don’t suppose you’re going to tell me why you’re here of all places?"

 "I’ve come to bring Harry to his aunt and uncle.
-They’re the only family he has left now."
+They’re the only fam he has left now."

-"You don’t mean – you can’t mean these Karens?!" cried Professor McGonagall, jumping to her feet and pointing at number four.
+"You don’t mean – you can’t mean these Karens?!" cried Prof McG, jumping to her feet and pointing at number four.
 "Dumbledore – you can’t.
 I have been watching them all day.
 These basic fools aren't in the Same WhatsApp group!
 And their spawn – I saw him kicking his mother all the way up the street screaming for sweets.
 Harry Potter come and live here?!"

 "It’s the best place for him," said Dumbledore firmly.
 "His aunt and uncle will be able to explain everything to him when he’s older.
 I’ve written them a letter."

-"A _letter_?" repeated Professor McGonagall faintly, sitting down on the wall.
+"A _letter_?" repeated Prof McG faintly, sitting down on the wall.
 "Fr, Dumbledore, you think you can explain all this in a letter?
 These people will never understand him!
 He’ll be famous – legendary – I wouldn’t be shook if today was known as Harry Potter Day in the future – there will be books written about Harry – every child in our world will know his name!"

 "Bet," said Dumbledore, looking super serious through his specs.
 "It would be enough to go to anyone's head.
 An influencer before he can walk and talk!
 Famous for something he won't even remember!
 Can't you see how much better off he'll be, growing up away from all that until he's ready to take it?"

-Professor McGonagall made fish faces like she was going to say something but thought better.
+Prof McG made fish faces like she was going to say something but thought better.
 She composed herself then said, "Bet, ikr.
 But how is the boy getting here, Dumbledore?"
 She eyed his cloak suddenly as though he thought he was transporting the babin.

 "Hagrid's bringing him."